The Science Behind the GMEG

 From Potential to Power

-The majority of conventional gravity-based energy systems are limited by a linear, up-and-down operational cycle.
-In these intermittent systems, a massive weight is lifted to a height, and energy is generated only as it falls, ending the cycle once it reaches the bottom.
+Most conventional gravity-based systems are limited by a simple, linear, up-and-down operational cycle.
+They are intermittent, generating energy only as a massive weight falls from a lifted height, and the process must stop once it reaches the bottom.

 Image